Chinese Apple Supplier Shares Fall After Trump Tweet Threatens More Tariffs

 After President Trump revealed his plans Friday to impose an additional $267 billion in tariffs on Chinese goods, he challenged the company to make more products in the U.S. to avoid effects of the trade war.
 The tweet was released Saturday, and now, just two days later, Reuters reports that the company’s supplier shares in China are already dropping.

-Reportedly, shares of Apple supplier companies Luxshare Precision Co Ltd, Shenzhen Sunway Communication Co Ltd, and Suzhou Dongshan Precision Manufacturing Co Ltd have already dropped up to 10 percent.
-Other suppliers of technology for the company also dropped four to eight percent as of Monday.
+Reportedly, shares of Apple supplier companies Luxshare Precision Co.
+Ltd., Shenzhen Sunway Communication Co.
+Ltd., and Suzhou Dongshan Precision Manufacturing Co.
+Ltd. have already dropped up to 10 percent.
+Other suppliers of technology for the company also dropped 4 to 8 percent as of Monday.

 The threatened tariffs came after Apple reported that prices on popular items such as AirPods and Apple Watch would substantially increase as a result.
 The Washington Post reports that earlier in the week after news hit that the U.S. planned to impose an initial $200 billion in tariffs on China, the company warned that prices on a wide range of popular Apple items would increase for American consumers as a result.